Nike Cuts Ties With Kyrie Irving Amid Antisemitism Saga

-Another domino has fallen for Kyrie Irving after his recent support for an antisemitic film.
-Nike has cut ties with the Brooklyn Nets star and will no longer release his new sneaker, the Kyrie 8.
+Another domino has fallen for Kyrie Irving.
+Nike has officially cut ties with the Brooklyn Nets star, per Shams Charania of The Athletic and Stadium, making him a sneaker free agent.

-“Nike announces the company is suspending its relationship with Kyrie Irving, effective immediately, and will no longer launch his new Kyrie 8.”

-The company released this statement after the decision:
+Nike previously suspended its relationship with Irving in November and announced it wouldn’t be releasing the Kyrie 8.
+The company released this statement after that initial decision:

 “At Nike, we believe there is no place for hate speech and we condemn any form of antisemitism…We are deeply saddened and disappointed by the situation and its impact on everyone.”